Stone Duality for Relations: Preliminaries on Ordered Category Theory

 \pskip If $\ccal$ is a $\Pos$-category, then $\ccal^\op$ denotes the $\Pos$-category which turns around the arrows and $\ccal^\co$ denotes the $\Pos$-category which turns around the order on the homsets.

 \pskip Since $\Pos$ is cartesian closed and complete and cocomplete we are in the framework studied in Kelly's monograph \cite{kelly}.
-If we want to emphasise that we work in this framework, we follow Kelly and prefix the notions with ``$\Pos$-'', but, still following Kelly, we also may drop the prefix if it is clear from the context.
+If we want to emphasise this, we follow Kelly and prefix the notions with ``$\Pos$-'', but, still following Kelly, we also may drop the prefix if it is clear from the context.
 If we want to emphasise non enriched categories, we speak of ``ordinary'' categories, ``ordinary'' functors, etc.

 \pskip $\Pos$ is itself a $\Pos$-category.
 We write for the poset of maps $A\to B$ ordered pointwise.
-In $\Pos$, we have available not only the ordinary or conical (co)limits but also a number of very useful so-called weighted or indexed (co)limits, in particular comma objects, co-comma objects and coinserters will play a major role.

 \pskip Notions such as epi and mono carry over from ordinary category theory to $\Pos$-enriched category theory unchanged.
 But they are not always the most useful notions.
 For example, more important to us than injection is \textbf{embedding}, that is, a map $m:A\to B$ in $\Pos$ that is order-reflecting.
 If $m:A\to B$ is an embedding then $m$ is injective and $A$ inherits the order from $B$.